 Monsoon and Skin care

-Monsoon is a treat for your mood but can cause a havoc for your skin.
-Here are some skin care tips to keep your skin from losing its grace when the clouds pour down.
+Monsoons are a treat for your mood but can cause havoc to your skin.
+Following some skin care tips and skin routine can keep your skin from losing its grace when the clouds pour down.

-After bearing that intense heat of the sun, sunburns, tans, sweaty summer days, monsoon comes as a sign of respite.
-Despite that it brings tons of infections due to its damp and humid weather.
-Monsoon carries humidity and it is awful for all skin types.
-However, you can prevent the weather from taking a toll on your skin by making little changes in the way you take care of your skin.
+After bearing the intense sun heat, sunburns, tans, and sweaty summer days, monsoon comes as a sign of respite.
+Despite that, its damp and humid weather brings tons of infections.
+Monsoons carry humidity, which is awful for all skin types.
+However, you can prevent the weather from taking a toll on your skin by making little changes in how you care for your skin.

-Follow these skin care tips to keep the soft and toned look of your skin intact despite the unwelcoming weather:
+Follow these skin care routines to keep your skin soft and toned despite weather changes:

-Oil skin type is chiefly the result of genetically determined hormonal changes.
+Oily skin type is chiefly the result of genetically determined hormonal changes.
 Clogged pores and blackheads are persistent problems associated with oily skin.
 Extra care is required to soak up excess oils to prevent dead skin cells from sticking together and blocking pores.
 Sometimes, a facial treatment becomes obligatory.
+Skin care for oily skin becomes easy by adopting some of the following best practices.

-• To deal with oily skin one needs to eliminate excess oil by cleaning it twice or thrice a day, but not more than that
+• For an oily skin care routine, one needs to eliminate excess oil by cleaning it twice or thrice a day, but not more than that.

-• Do not wash your face more than two or three times a day as too much washing will encourage your skin to produce more oil
+• Do not wash your face more than three times a day; too much face wash will encourage your skin to produce more oil.

 • The use of heavy cleansing creams should be avoided

-• Scrubbing your face on a regular basis will help unblock the pores and take away the layer of dead cells from your skin
+• Scrubbing your face regularly or frequently will help unblock the pores and take away the layer of dead cells from your skin

-• It is recommended to use warm water while cleansing your face as it dissolves skin oil better than cold or lukewarm water
+• It is recommended to use normal to lukewarm water while cleansing your face as it dissolves skin oil better than cold water

-• Other than that, you can also use mud-pack.
+• Other than that, you can also use a mud-pack.
 Mud-pack acts as an effective facial cleanser.
-Homemade pack made with gram flour and raw milk can help in keeping skin refreshing and glowing.
+A homemade pack made with gram flour and raw milk can elevate face care by keeping skin refreshing and glowing.
+Choosing the right pack is a responsible step for the best skincare for oily skin.

 • Drink plenty of water.
 Water keeps your body hydrated and flushes out all the unwanted toxins.